Stationless Shared Mobility Programs

 A. In addition to meeting all the minimum licensing requirements and qualifications set forth in chapter 1, article A of this title, applicants and licensees must also comply with the following requirements and qualifications:

-1. Maintain a local agent who is responsible for responding to permit issues in a timely manner.
+2. Maintain a local agent who is responsible for responding to license issues in a timely manner.

-2. Provide proof of insurance in the amounts specified by this chapter and in the terms and conditions of the permit.
+3. Provide proof of insurance in the amounts specified by this chapter and as set forth in the terms and conditions of the license.

-3. Provide credible evidence to the satisfaction of the City Clerk's Office that all bicycles, E-bikes, and E-scooters in a licensee's stationless bicycle share program:
+4. Provide credible evidence to the satisfaction of the City Clerk's Office that all bicycles, E-bikes, and E-scooters in a licensee's stationless shared mobility program:

 a.
-Are each labeled with a unique identification number to identify each separate device and that such numbers are submitted to the City Clerk's Office and regularly updated;
+Are each labeled with a unique identification number that is clearly visible and readable from a distance of at least thirty feet (30') to identify each separate device and that such numbers are submitted to the City Clerk's Office and regularly updated;

 b.
-Are labeled with current contact information for the stationless bicycle share licensee, including the make, model, and unique identifying number of each such device;
+Are labeled with current contact information for the stationless shared mobility licensee, including the make, model, and unique identifying number of each such device;

 c.
 Are of high quality, sturdily built, with tamper-resistant hardware to accommodate a wide range of users;